bartificer/shownotes-misc/CCATP/ccatp-20221002-zeroTrust.md

 The other important thing to understand is that while it's popularity has exploded since the pandemic, it's not actually a new idea, it's just taken a while to mature.

-The first stirrings of what would become Zero Trust were at a CISO forum meeting in XXX in 2003, when the idea was referred to as *de-perimiterisation*.
+The first stirrings of what would become Zero Trust were at a CISO forum meeting in Jericho in 2003, when the idea was referred to as *de-perimiterisation*.

 The idea went through a few iterations over the coming years with significant contributions from major firms like Forrester Research, Gartner, and Google (who named their series of whitepapers on the topic *BeyondCorp*).
 The idea really took off when NIST formalised their version of the concept in 2020.